Lune-Technologies/swift-style-guide/README.markdown

 ## Smiley Face

-As encouraged by [Kodeco](https://www.kodeco.com/), smiley faces are a very prominent style feature of the [Lune](https://www.lunedata.io/) site!
+As encouraged by [Kodeco](https://www.kodeco.com/), smiley faces are a very prominent style feature for [Lune® Technologies](https://www.lunedata.io/)!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
 The closing square bracket `]` is used because it represents the largest smile able to be captured using ASCII art.
 A closing parenthesis `)` creates a half-hearted smile, and thus is not preferred.

 **Preferred**: